biojppm/rapidyaml/README.md

 You bet!

+(The results presented below are a bit scattered; and they need to be sistematized.)

 The first benchmarks results are extremely satisfying.
 On a i7-6800K CPU @ 3.40GHz:
  * ryml parses YAML at about ~150MB/s on Linux and ~100MB/s on Windows (vs2017).